 Okay, now for the fun part—budgeting.
 Don’t groan just yet.
 It’s simpler than you think.
 Creating a budgeting and financial plan that actually works is all about understanding two things—where your money is coming from and where it’s going.

 And since you already did that with step one, you can make choices about how you want to direct your cash flow from your credit cards and savings accounts.
-Moreover, you can choose from the different ways to create your budget.
+Moreover, you can choose from the different ways to budget planning.

 50% goes to your essential needs, such as your rent/mortgage, groceries, and utilities.